dprojects/Woodworking/README.md

 * You can update this workbench later via [debuginfo](https://github.com/dprojects/Woodworking/tree/master/Docs#debuginfo) tool.
 * To get better stability make sure your current Woodworking workbench version has always the same prefix version number as the FreeCAD version.
 You can also verify this via [debuginfo](https://github.com/dprojects/Woodworking/tree/master/Docs#debuginfo) tool.

-# Installation in other operating systems

-* Download and unpack `Woodworking` repository.
-* Copy the folder `Woodworking` to the FreeCAD `Mod` folder.

-**Note:** I don't have `Windows` or `macOS`, so I am not able to test and certify this workbench for those systems.
-However, if you use `FreeCAD AppImage` there is a good chance this will be working correctly.

 # Extras